A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Generalized multiple-try version of the Reversible Jump algorithm

-where $|J(\b\theta_i,\b\theta_{a_j})|$ is the Jacobian of the transformation from the current value of the parameters to the new value. \end{description} It is possible to prove that the GMTRJ algorithm satisfies detailed balance condition; see Theorem \ref{teo:GMTRJ} in the following section.
+where $\pi(m,\bth_{m}) =L(\bfy|m,\bth_m)\,p(\bth_m|m)\,p(m)$ and $| \b J(\b\theta_m,\b u_{\tilde{m}})|$ is again the Jacobian determinant of the transformation from the current value of the parameters to the new value. \end{description} It is possible to prove that the GMTRJ algorithm satisfies the {\em detailed balance condition}; see Theorem \ref{teo:GMTRJ} in \ref{sec:A}.
+Moreover, a variant of this algorithm may be based on independently drawing, at Step 1, $k$ candidate models, which are denoted by $\{\cg M_{\ms^{(1)}},\dots, \cg M_{\ms^{(k)}}\}$.
+Then, for each of these models, a specific parameter vector is drawn from the corresponding distribution $T_{m,\ms^{(j)}}(\bth_m,\b u_\ms^{(j)})$ and a pair $(\ms,\bts_\ms)$ is selected on the basis of a probability function similar to (\ref{eq:prob_sel}).
+Obviously, the backward probabilities in (\ref{eq:prob_sel2}), which are used in the acceptance rule, must be modified accordingly.